 not want to accept the assertions in the URI declaration, then you

 should not use that URI, because, in essence, you may be trying to talk

 about a different resource -- one that shares some, but not all, of the

 should include sufficient information to

-distinguish the denoted resource from other resources.
-[Is there a
+distinguish the named resource from other resources, such that other

 Identify with URIs.. -- DBooth]